drewwells/stat/README.md

 - For sampling purposes there is a Strider type provided.

 Testing 100% pass.
 Testing covers the complete functionality.
-Tested on Debian6 32-bit and Windows 7 64-bit.
+Tested on Debian 6 and Windows 7, both 32- and 64-bit.